CathalSweeney6/battleshipgame/README.md

 ## Credits

 The coding for this website was inspired by the follwing [YouTube Tutorial](https://www.youtube.com/watch?v=alJH_c9t4zw).
-The 'Text-Art' for the game's logo was inspired from an example, from [ASCII Art](https://ascii.co.uk/art/battleship).
+The 'Text-Art' for the game's logo, was inspired from an example, from [ASCII Art](https://ascii.co.uk/art/battleship).